-True Echoes is a research project that aims to reconnect a rich archive of early sound recordings of Oceanic cultures with the communities from which they originate.
+True Echoes is a research project that is reconnecting a rich archive of early sound recordings of Oceanic cultures with the communities from which they originate.

-These rare recordings are hugely significant as the earliest documentation of oral traditions from Oceanic communities.
-They include music, stories, speeches and many different types of songs, from hunting songs to hymns, and from lullabies to funeral dirges.
+They include music, stories, speeches and many different types of songs; from hunting songs to hymns, lullabies to funeral dirges.

 True Echoes is working with cultural and research institutions in the region and in the UK to enhance the visibility and accessibility of these collections, ensuring that they are catalogued in ways that are accessible to the communities whose heritage they represent.